Cryptocurrency: the money of the future, or a fad sure to bankrupt its many investors?

 - Best Crypto Robo-Advisor | Wrap up

-Just a quick glance at this one-year bitcoin chart shows the stratospheric growth and decline of this digital asset.
+Just a quick glance at this one-year bitcoin chart shows the volatility of this digital asset.

 Just like any investment, you might want to consider a cryptocurrency advisor, robo-advisor, or fund for your cryptocurrency.

-But it would be so much easier to buy a cryptocurrency fund or robo-advisor.
+Wouldn’t it be so much easier to buy a cryptocurrency fund or robo-advisor?

 And so, you might be wondering: Can I use a digital advisor to manage my cryptocurrency money?
 Does a bitcoin robo-advisor exist?